The E-Waste Crisis: 6 Ways You Can Help

 Make sure you know where your e-waste goes

 Just because they collect your electronic waste doesn’t mean they’ll recycle your e-waste.
 Be especially wary of flyers dropped off at your house asking you to put e-waste on the street.
 Often, these flyers neglect to identify their company name.
 This should be especially alarming.
 Make sure you give your e-waste to R2 or e-Stewards certified companies.
 These certifications designate responsible, environmentally friendly e-waste recyclers.
 Electronic recycling for San Francisco Bay Area residents can be done at GreenCitizen’s Burlingame EcoCenter.
-For those outside the Bay Area, check earth911.com.
+For those outside the Bay Area, check our Green Directory.

 Clear out your office

 Businesses account for a majority of electronic waste generated.
 So it’s in the business sector where there is the most opportunity for progress.
 Do your part and request an e-waste business pick-up here.
+Or mail in your electronic waste here.

 Spread the word

 The e-waste crisis is a serious problem, but one that flies under the radar.
 In San Francisco, it’s illegal to throw your electronic waste in the garbage, since it contaminates soil and drinking water when improperly disposed of in landfills.
 Making people aware of the issue and letting them know what they can do to recycle their electronics is a major part in solving this problem.
 Just like with battery recycling, a solid network of e-waste recycling will take work, but it can be done.
+If you want to look for these networks of e-waste recyclers you can do so using the Green Directory.

 Extending the life of your electronics is one of the best steps you can take to help the environment.
 Repairing your items prevents waste from entering landfills, and lowers demand for new electronics.
 For an understandable tutorial on how to repair almost any electronic item, check out ifixit.com.